Student Support and Emergency Team

 - Jason Palmer, Associate Dean for Academic Affairs and Professor of Law

 SSET works to frame an appropriate response to the situation, including finding the least intrusive, but most effective means, of assisting students and managing the issues presented in accordance with College of Law policies.

 If you or another student is having difficulty and is in need of support, contact any member of SSET to express those concerns.
-You may also contact the group as a whole by emailing email@example.com.
-If your concern is urgent, please call 911 or Public Safety's emergency number, 727-343-1262 (Gulfport) and 727-420-8868 (Tampa).
+You may also contact the group as a whole by emailing [email protected].
+If your concern is urgent, please call 911 or Public Safety's emergency numbers, 727-343-1262 (Gulfport) and 727-420-8868 (Tampa).
 You are not being asked to diagnose any student's condition, but rather to let us know what student may be in need of support so that we can help.

 Because we treat all reports as having been made in confidence, we may not be able to share with you the outcome of any concern you express.
 We will, however, attempt to confirm that we have made contact with the student.
-Because an email communication often includes identifying information, we cannot guarantee anonymity to those who make email submissions.
+Because email communication often includes identifying information, we cannot guarantee anonymity to those who make email submissions.

 We urge you to express concerns in a timely manner so we can make every effort to help the student about whom you have a concern.
 Thank you for your support in this important effort.